Opetushallitus/aoe/aoe-infra/infra/README.md

 ## Adding a new database

-If this is the first database in the environment, create `/auroradbs/common/master-user-username` in the Secret Manager and encrypt it using Secret Manager KMS - key (created in the `kms-stack.ts`)

 Then,
 - add a new Security Group and Security Group rules to the `security-groups.ts`,
 - add a new secret in the `secrets-manager-stack.ts`